OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 **Step 2:**

-Using the information of the full disclosure post, if the provider collaborate then apply the [Case 2](#case-2) otherwise apply the [Case 3](#case-3) but replace CVE information by the information of the full disclosure post.
+Using the information from the full disclosure post or the pentester's exploitation feedback, if the provider collaborate then apply the [Case 2](#case-2) otherwise apply the [Case 3](#case-3) but replace CVE information by the information from the full disclosure post/pentester's exploitation feedback.

 # Tools